Residents at the Heights DBA Unhooked Recovery Power Road

 Residents at the Heights DBA Unhooked Recovery Power Road - Mesa, AZ

-Residents At The Heights Dba Unhooked Recovery Power Road is an addiction and mental health treatment facility located at 215 South Power Road, Suite 1251 in the 85206 zip code in Mesa, AZ.
+Residents At The Heights Dba Unhooked Recovery Power Road is a mental health and substance abuse treatment center located at 215 South Power Road, Suite 1251 in the 85206 zip code in Mesa, AZ.
 It is operated by a private for-profit organization.
-Some of the treatment approaches used by Residents At The Heights Dba Unhooked Recovery Power Road include cognitive behavioral therapy, counseling for trauma victims and DBT.
-Residents At The Heights Dba Unhooked Recovery Power Road provides 30 day inpatient rehab, 90 day inpatient rehab and long-term rehab.
-It also provides inpatient treatment for dual diagnosis and residential treatment for substance abuse.
+Some of the treatment approaches used by Residents At The Heights Dba Unhooked Recovery Power Road include anger management, substance use counseling approach and 12-step rehab.
+Residents At The Heights Dba Unhooked Recovery Power Road provides one year inpatient rehab, long-term rehab and 30 and 60 day inpatient rehab programs.
+It also provides residential treatment for substance use and inpatient dual diagnosis treatment.

 Address: 215 South Power Road, Suite 1251, Mesa, AZ 85206